SchulzLab/TEPIC/README.md

 * 4 PSEMs for Xenopus laevis
 * 8 PSEMs for Zea mays

+All JASPAR matrices can be found in [PWMs/JASPAR_PSEMs](PWMs/JASPAR_PSEMs)

-From HOCOMOCO we provide 402 motifs for homo sapiens and 358 for mus musculus.
+From HOCOMOCO we provide 402 motifs for homo sapiens and 358 for mus musculus, available in [PWMs/HOCOMOCO_PSEMs](PWMs/HOCOMOCO_PSEMs)

-The Kellis set contains 58 motifs.
+The Kellis set contains 58 motifs, stored in  [PWMs/Kellis_PSEMs](PWMs/Kellis_PSEMs).

 Additionally we provide non-redundant collections for homo sapiens and mus musculus considering motifs from all three sources:
 * 561 PSEMS for homo sapiens
 * 380 PSEMs for mus musculus
+The matrices are stored in the folder [PWMs/2.1/Merged_PSEMs](PWMs/2.1/Merged_PSEMs)

+Furthermore, we used a motif clustering approach (7), to merge similar motifs of the files containing matrices from all three sources.
+This lead to
+* 483 PSEMs for homo sapiens
+* 306 PSEMs for mus musculus
+The matrices are stored in the folder [PWMs/2.1/Clustered_PSEMs](PWMs/2.1/Clustered_PSEMs)

 Files holding the length of the PSEMs are provided too.